privacy-tech-lab/gpc-privacy-choice/README.md

 - `src/popup`: Contains the UI elements and scripts for the popup inside the extensions bar.
 - `src/json`: Contains the JSON configuration files for the extensions Do Not Sell headers.
 - `src/json/headers.json`: Contains the opt out HTTP header specs.
-- `src/json/firebase.json`: The firebase configuration file.
+- `src/json/firebase.json`: The Firebase (Firestore) configuration file.
 - `src/json/firestore.json.index`: Contains the indexes used by the extension to sort and filter the Firestore database.
 - `src/background.html`: The extension's background page.
 Launches all critical extension scripts and libraries.
 - `src/background.js`: This is the main script running the extension.
 It controls all of the major backend, regarding whether the extension is on/off, sending the Do Not Sell signal, etc.